 Overall, sterilization surgery reduces the majority of undesirable behaviours in companion animals, so spayed and neutered animals are far less likely to be surrendered to shelters for severe behavioural issues than unaltered pets.

 Will Spay-Neuter Surgery Change a Pet’s Personality?

 According to the University of California School of Veterinary Medicine, spay-neuter surgeries don’t typically change aspects of personality such as playfulness, vocalization, hunting skills, or desire for activity.
 However, evidence suggests that some spayed pets become more docile or laid back because hormone-related anxiety and aggression are reduced or eliminated, and many pets become more affectionate after the surgery.

 Reduced activity and weight gain, often blamed on sterilization surgeries, is usually caused by feeding high quantities of cheap, low-quality pet food and failing to provide exercise opportunities (owners tend not to play with adult cats as often as kittens).
 Animals that have plenty of playtime and are fed premium foods in reasonable portions are not likely to become obese.

-Pet owners also express concerns that male cats will feel less masculine or suffer some sort of identity crisis as a result of neutering surgery.
-This worry arises from the tendency of people to project human feelings onto animals.
+Pet owners also express concerns that male cats and dogs will feel less masculine or suffer some sort of identity crisis as a result of neutering surgery.
+This worry arises from the tendency to project human feelings onto animals.
 Animals don’t have a sexual identity that affects their psychological state or a culture in which gender is relevant, so they don’t experience gender identity trauma as a result of sterilization.